-Is Camille Grammer Planning Return To ‘Real Housewives?’
+Is Camille Grammer Planning Return To ‘Real Housewives’?

 A post shared by Camille Grammer (@therealcamille) on

 Camille Grammer said that in considering a return to RHOBH, she needs to consider the plusses and the minuses of being on the Bravo show.
-Grammer says that the decision will be made in the next few months, after the RHOBH reunion show airs, and the inevitable smoke clears.
+Grammer says that the decision will be made in the next few months after the RHOBH reunion show airs and the inevitable smoke clears.

 Camille says that in trying to make the decision whether or not to return, she has to decide if it is worth her while to have her whole life exposed yet again.